mattwilliamson/deepdrive_micro/README.md

 - back right encoder is giving some noisy pulse counts (there was a solder bridge)
 - tune pid controller - output speed might not be correct (might not be estimating speed accurately)

-### ADC
-- ADC_AVDD should be decoupled with a 100nF capacitor close to the chip’s ADC_AVDD pin.
-- ADC_AVDD can use from the same power source as the digital IO supply (IOVDD)
-- IOVDD, VREG_VIN = 3.3v
-- reset button on pin 30 RUN that pulls it low
 - Driving high the SMPS mode pin (GPIO23), to force the power supply into PWM mode, can greatly reduce the - inherent ripple of the SMPS at light load, and therefore the ripple on the ADC supply.
 This does reduce the - power efficiency of the board at light load, so the low-power PFM mode can be re-enabled between infrequent ADC - measurements by driving GPIO23 low once more.
 See Section 4.4.